SDVentures/Contour/README.md

 ### Features

-1. All outgoing messages of the last operation are published in the bus.
+1. All outgoing messages of the last operation are published to the bus.
 2. Synchronous messages processing.
 3. Broker is not used to transmit messages between operators.
 4. Operations that produce multiple messages per message, publish them in the same outgoing channel.